ohbendy/Thai-font-resources/Character sets.md

 | 0E48 | 0E49 | 0E4A | 0E4B | 0E4C |
 |:----:|:----:|:----:|:----:|:----:|
 |  ◌่   |  ◌้   |  ◌๊   |  ◌๋   |  ◌์   |

+Note that these marks do not directly indicate particular tones; to know the tonal register of a syllable, we also need to know the class of the consonant, and whether the vowel is short or long, and whether syllable is open or closed.
+The interaction of those factors with any tonemark indicates the pronunciation.

 </details>
 <details>
   <summary><h2>Numerals</h2></summary>